2018 UEFA European Under-19 Championship squads

+The 2018 UEFA European Under-19 Championship was an international football tournament held in Finland from 16 to 29 July 2017.

 Each national team submitted a squad of 20 players, two of whom had to be goalkeepers.

 Players in boldface have been capped at full international level since the tournament.

 Ages are as of the start of the tournament, 16 July 2017.

 Group A

 Finland

 Finland named their squad on 13 July 2018.